devenkoppala/Deven-s-BlueStamp-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 --->
 # Second Milestone
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ejIaXOi90mk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For the 2nd Milestone, I worked on the software for this project, so I could complete a drawing
 - First, I flashed the Arduino Uno with the firmware that was provided with the Kit
 - Next, I installed Universal G-Code Sender and changed a few settings to match the machine
 - To complete my drawing I first need to create  a gcode for the machine that I can use to test it.
 I downloaded and copied a simple equilateral triangle and converted it to SVG and then searched for an SVG --> to GCODE converter on GitHub.
 After that, I was ready to try and print my first drawing
-- Some challenges were the pen wasn't compeltl e stable and that it wouldn't be able t print too precisely AAfter tinkering around with ti and adjusting it for better results I re-tested but this time with a harder gcode.
+- Some challenges were the pen wasn't complete e stable and that it wouldn't be able t print too precisely After tinkering around with it and adjusting it for better results I re-tested but this time with a harder gcode.

-- What has been surprising about the project so far

--
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone